Jennifer Read, (734) 769-8898

 The Charles Stewart Mott Foundation recently awarded the University of Michigan a grant to facilitate compliance with the new Michigan Lead and Copper Rule (MI LCR).
 The effort will ensure there is accurate information widely available to municipal leaders, water utilities, community groups, and engaged citizens to understand the impact of the new rule, minimize the burden of implementation, and protect public health.
 The team will also provide technical support to the Michigan Department of Environmental Quality as it rolls out guidance and tools for implementing the new MI LCR, so that it can be more easily adopted by water utilities.
 Team members hail from the Graham Sustainability Institute’s Water Center, the School of Public Health, the Center for Local, State and Urban Policy in the Ford School of Public Policy, U-M Engineering, and private sector partner Safe Water Engineering.

-The revised Michigan Lead and Copper Rule was proposed in January 2018 and is expected to be finalized shortly.
+The revised Michigan Lead and Copper Rule was proposed in January 2018 and went into law on June 12, 2018.
 The MI LCR is a state regulation that controls corrosion in Michigan drinking water supplies which, in turn, reduces the amount of lead and copper in the water.
 Among other provisions, the revised rule would require drinking water supplies to create a complete inventory of their lead service lines and replace them within twenty years, or according to the utility’s asset management plan.
 The rule recognizes the need to remove lead from drinking water systems in addition to managing corrosion to prevent exposure to lead in drinking water.

 The project will provide materials to facilitate the implementation of the MI LCR by the state, local governments and utilities.
 For example, the team anticipates identifying creative funding mechanisms and other feasible ways utilities can meet rule requirements.
 “This project is enabling us to focus on solutions to make implementation as easy as possible for utilities of all sizes and means,” said Jennifer Read, Director of the Water Center and project lead.